rfreemo/accelerator-aem-work-with-assetsview/tools/merge-markdown/merged/guide/Working with AEM Assets View.md

 #### Introduction

-In this module, you will learn the basic usage of the Assets View interface by uploading and editing an image, then focus on metadata management.
+In this module, you will practice the basic usage of the Assets View interface, including upload, edit, accessing image details, versioning, publishing and deletion.

 #### Module Navigation